 Clinical Predoctoral Internships

-The major goal of the SJSU Counseling Services' Pre-doctoral Internship Program is to provide high quality learning experiences to interns in counseling and clinical psychology in preparation for a career in mental health.
+The major goal of the SJSU Counseling and Psychological Services (CAPS)' Pre-doctoral Internship Program is to provide high quality learning experiences to interns in counseling and clinical psychology in preparation for a career in mental health.
 To help attain this goal, the counseling faculty has a strong commitment to supervise, teach, and mentor our trainees.
 Our training is guided by a Practitioner-Scholar model in which we train clinicians to be informed of theory and research in the science of Psychology.

 Our predoctoral internship program is accredited by the Commission on Accreditation of the American Psychological Association (APA).
 We are proud members of the Association of Counseling Center Training Agencies (ACCTA) a national organization for training programs within university counseling centers.